Consultant Children's Speech and Language Therapist

 Medico-Legal Expert Witness

-Caroline is a Consultant Speech and Language Therapist with 24 years’ experience of working with children from birth to 11 years of age.
-Person-centred care is at the heart of her practice.
+I am a Consultant Speech and Language Therapist with 25 years’ experience of working with children and young people.
+Person-centred care is at the heart of my practice.

-Caroline has a longstanding career in the NHS and combines this with her independent practice.
-She has extensive experience of supporting children with a range of speech, language and communication needs including:
+I have a longstanding career in the NHS and combine this with my independent practice.
+I have extensive experience of supporting children with a range of speech, language and communication needs including: